anjana321-anj/AI39A_Group8_-Library-Management-System-/README.md

 ## Contributors

 This project was made possible by the hard work and dedication of the following contributors:
-1. Aakriti A.C
+1. Anjana Sharma
-2. Aendawi Baral
-3. Anim Shrestha
+2. Anim Shrestha
+3. Aendawi Baral
-4. Anjana Sharma
+4. Aakriti A.C
 5. Deshantar B.C
 6. Kritesh Maharjan

-Thank you for visiting our repository!
-We hope you enjoy using the **Bookverse**.